steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ## Commit Notes

 ### Issues
-    How can Microsoft log messages be suppressed from Serilog?
+    What is the history/contents of depthbuffer.sdb?
+    Is the depthbuffer.sdb.scaled.05 used?
+    Unit Tests
+        fail: ModelRelief.Services.Jobs.Dispatcher[0]
+            stderr = /home/stephen/projects/ModelRelief/Solver/attenuation.py:75: RuntimeWarning: Mean of empty slice. mean = absolute[absolute > epsilon].mean()

+    Explorer
+        Model meshes are small and difficult to view.
+    DepthBuffer
+        How are the directions Gx and Gy determined?
+            Do they match the geometry of the model?

     Write a VSCode extension for removing Working file editors.

-    What is the relationship between the experimental settings initialized in Solver and the JSON files?
-        They are active!

     TestDeptbuffer
-        Create a TestDepthBuffer obj model.
+        Create a lowresolution obj model.
         Follow "New Test Model" steps below.
             public static DefaultReliefDimensions = 16;                    // relief dimensions
+        Why do Meshes not have a resolution?

     Explorer
         Add exception handlers for input fields.
         Clean up the Explorer UI.

     Solver
         Use Numpy gradients and divergence.
             Change switch to "Use Difference class"

+        Handle divide by zero errors in all processing steps.

         Review all experimental processing.
+            Document Solver defaults as active settings (no Web UI).

         Hide the attenuation function in the UI and Explorer?
             Fix to (10%, 0.9) per published research?